Preparing for a holiday – tips for children with ASD

 Most people love holiday’s and really look forward to unwinding and taking a break.
 Holidays and family vacations, however, can be very challenging and overwhelming for children with Autism.

-At SDN, we believe that everybody deserves a holiday.
-And the good news is that the increase in global Autism awareness has made travel and accommodation a lot easier than it used to be for a child on the spectrum.
+At SDN, we believe that everybody deserves a holiday!
+And the good news is that the increase in global Autism awareness has made travel and accommodation a lot easier than it used to be for a child with Autism.

 Understand your child

 Find out exactly what their anxieties and fears are.
 Some of these could include: